Why Wisdom Tooth Extraction is Necessary

 Do you currently have wisdom teeth that may need to be removed?
 To find out more information on wisdom teeth keep reading.
 Or, if you are ready to schedule a consultation, contact the professional staff at Hill Country Oral Surgery in Austin, TX today by calling (512) 327-7233.

 There isn’t necessarily a universal answer since the timing for wisdom teeth removal is dependent on individual circumstances.
 However, timing can easily be determined with an oral examination and review of X-rays.

 Generally speaking, for the average person, the age frame in which wisdom teeth are removed is between 15 and 20-years-old.
-At Hill Country Oral Surgery, we often advocate for the removal of these teeth before they are fully developed because the surgery can be performed more easily and with less risks and/or complications, ultimately resulting in a quicker and more pleasant recovery period.
+At Hill Country Oral Surgery, our oral surgeons often advocate for the removal of these teeth before they are fully developed because the surgery can be performed more easily and with fewer risks and/or complications, ultimately resulting in a quicker and more pleasant recovery period.

 Depending on the specific patient and their needs, some may require extraction at an even earlier age in order to prevent damage to the adjacent teeth.

 At Hill Country Oral Surgery in Austin, TX, we treat each patient as an individual, meaning we will tailor our treatments to each and every patient’s individual needs.
 Further, we have a variety of options available from local anesthetics to IV sedation to make this entire procedure as comfortable as possible.

 If you do choose to have sedation, our doctors have been fully trained by anesthesiologists in the hospital setting, and we will perform your wisdom tooth removal in a safe state-of-the-art facility.
 Most patients can have all of their wisdom teeth removed in a single surgical visit, thus alleviating the need for multiple procedures, anesthetics, and a long recovery time.

 Does It Hurt When Wisdom Teeth Come In?